The Buffrs Book

 Lockfile

-The install command manages the Buffrs lockfile (Proto.lock
+The install command manages the Buffrs lockfile (Proto.lock) automatically.
+If

 one doesn't exist when the command is invoked, one is created after the